tbrowder/PDF-Document/DOC-METHODS.md

 ) returns Mu
 ```

 Append a cubic Bézier curve to the current path.
-The curve extends from the current point to the poin (x3, y3), using (x1 , y1) and (x2, y2) as the Bézier control points.
+The curve extends from the current point to the poit (x3, y3), using (x1, y1) and (x2, y2) as the Bézier control points.
 The new current point is (x3, y3).

 ### method ClosePath